No enrollment limit, no advance sign up

 Participants welcome at individual sessions (series)

-Prereq: Read the World Socialist Web Site at http://www.wsws.org/
+Prereq: Read the World Socialist Web Site, http://www.wsws.org

 Sponsor: Felix Kreisel, NW21-207, 617 253-8625, firstname.lastname@example.org

-What is the balance sheet of twelve years of capitalist restoration in the former Soviet Union?
-Economic and social collapse, ethnic wars and a drift to dictatorship in most of the successor states.
+What is the balance sheet of capitalist restoration in the former Soviet Union?
+Economic and social collapse, ethnic wars and a drift to dictatorship in Russia and other successor states.